 GEORGE

-His withdrawal or depression or flight of fancy…I don’t know what to call it… it’s been crippling.
+His withdrawals, the depression…I don’t know what to call it… they’ve been crippling.

 DEVIL